-The first class on referencing provides the model, but it's up to the student to put the model into practice.
-On this page, we hope to give you a few tools and some help in learning how to write citations, references and bibliographies.
+On this page, we've provided links to a few tools, and some help in learning how to write citations, references and bibliographies.
 If you really can't manage, then please contact us.
 We can create, proofread and edit your bibliography or list of references.
-Alternatively, we're able to arrange classes in referencing and research skills.
+Alternatively, we're able to arrange seminars or tutoring in referencing and research skills.

 A. No, this is not right.
 You should have one list, arranged alphabetically by author/interviewee (or title if no author).
 The person reading your report will see your in-text citation, which would be an author's name.
 If the reader was interested in finding the original citation, they would turn to your list of references to find the author's name and hence the full reference.
 However, from the author's name, the reader has no idea if the original is a book, article, interview, webpage, email, or any other of the many ways in which information or knowledge is made available.
 So, if you listed your references in this way, the reader would have to check every list you had, rather than one single list.
 It should be clear from how the reference is written, what sort of media the original is.
 The exception to this is if you really are writing a bibliography, or a complete listing of material about a subject.
 If this is the case, the list doesn't refer to citations you make in a text, and the purpose is to give the reader an exhaustive list of material that they can consult.
 In this case, it's very useful to collate the references by type.